learnitr/learnitdown/README.md

 ## Installation

 (Not yet!
-The latest stable version of **learnitdown** can simply be installed from [CRAN](http://cran.r-project.org):)
+The latest stable version of {learnitdown} can simply be installed from [CRAN](http://cran.r-project.org):)

 ```r
 install.packages("learnitdown")
 ```

-You can also install the latest developement version.
-Make sure you have the **remotes** R package installed:
+You can also install the latest development version.
+Make sure you have the {remotes} R package installed:

 ```r
 install.packages("remotes")
 ```

-Use `install_github()` to install the **learnitdown** package from GitHub (source from **master** branch will be recompiled on your machine):
+Use `install_github()` to install the {learnitdown} package from GitHub (source from **master** branch will be recompiled on your machine):

 ```r
 remotes::install_github("SciViews/learnitdown")
 ```

-R should install all required dependencies automatically, and then it should compile and install **learnitdown**.
+R should install all required dependencies automatically, and then it should compile and install {learnitdown}.

-Latest development version of **learnitdown** (source + Windows binaires for the latest stable version of R at the time of compilation) is also available from [appveyor](https://ci.appveyor.com/project/phgrosjean/learnitdown/build/artifacts).
+Latest development version of {learnitdown} (source + Windows binaries for the latest stable version of R at the time of compilation) is also available from [appveyor](https://ci.appveyor.com/project/phgrosjean/learnitdown/build/artifacts).

 ## Further explore learnitdown

-You can get further help about this package this way: Make the **learnitdown** package available in your R session:
+You can get further help about this package this way.
+Make the {learnitdown} package available in your R session:

 ```r
 library("learnitdown")